Bojan Nastić: BATE Borisov

 In September, Nastić signed a multi-year deal with Belarusian side BATE Borisov.
 On 19 March 2020, he made his competitive debut for the team against Energetik-BGU.
 He won his first title with the club on 24 May, by triumphing over Dynamo Brest in the Belarusian Cup final.
 On 18 July, he scored his first goal for BATE Borisov in a defeat of Rukh Brest.

 Jagiellonia

 In January 2021, Nastić moved to Polish outfit Jagiellonia on a contract until June 2024.
 He debuted officially for the squad on 7 February against Wisła Kraków.
 On 20 March, he scored his first goal for Jagiellonia in a victory over Lech Poznań.
 He won his first piece of silverware with the club on 25 May 2024, when they were crowned league champions.

 Wisła Płock

 On 24 June 2024, Nastić moved to second-tier club Wisła Płock on a free transfer.
 He signed a deal until the end of the 2024–25 season, with a one-year extension option.
-In Wisła, he was assigned with a squad number 5.
-Nastić debuted there three days later, during a 1–2 away victory over Warta Poznań, it was also his debut in a starting lineup.
+Nastić debuted there three days later, during a 2–1 away victory over Warta Poznań.
+He terminated his contract with Wisła and left the club on 17 January 2026.

+Željezničar

+After leaving Wisła, Nastić signed a two-and-a-half-year contract with Bosnian Premier League side Željezničar on 18 January.
+He debuted in a league game against Posušje on 8 February 2026.